 In January 2021, the Federal Reserve issued a final rule to align its process with the categories set forth in the Tailoring Rules.
 Under the final rule, for Category IV firms, the portion of the Stress Capital Buffer based on the Federal Reserve's supervisory stress tests will be calculated biennially, in even-numbered years.
 During a year in which a Category IV firm does not undergo a supervisory stress test, the firm will receive an updated Stress Capital Buffer that reflects the firm's updated planned common stock dividends.
-A Category IV firm is also able to elect to participate in the supervisory stress test and consequently receive an updated Stress Capital Buffer.
+A Category IV firm is also able to elect to participate in the supervisory stress test in a year in which the firm would not normally be subject to the supervisory stress test and consequently receive an updated Stress Capital Buffer.
 The Federal Reserve may impose more stringent requirements (e.g., frequency of supervisory stress tests or capital plan submissions) based on various factors.
 In connection with the acquisition of People's United, M&T will be required to participate in the 2023 supervisory stress test and receive an updated Stress Capital Buffer.